qr-answers/qr-answers.github.io/index.md

 <img class="image-border" alt="Answer scan" src="assets/images/answer_scan.jpeg">

-When you select the link, it will take you to a page that shows the recorded responses in graphical format (there are lots of choices for this page).
+When you select the link, it will take you to a page that shows your response (Lady Feathers) and all the recorded responses in graphical format (there are lots of choices for this page).
 Done!

 <img class="image-border" alt="Responses" src="assets/images/response.jpeg" >